pzlds/webos-key-reader/README.md

 ## Compatibility

 Devices that are not listed have not been tested yet.
+Issues or PRs with information about other devices are welcome.

 | Model Number | Software Version | webOS Version | DVR Key            |
 |--------------|------------------|---------------|--------------------|